Overseas Plastic Surgery Appeal: Medical team

 Nick Hart is a British doctor and plastic surgeon and the founder of OPSA.
 Hart was the dedicated cleft lip and palate surgeon for the Hull & East Yorkshire region until 2000, when the service was moved to Leeds.
 Hart led all of the surgical teams to Pakistan for OPSA, but in 2015 retired from surgery, staying on as the charity's chairman.

-Penelope McManus is consultant oncoplastic breast surgeon based at the East Riding Hospital in East Yorkshire.
+Penelope McManus is a consultant oncoplastic breast surgeon based at the East Riding Hospital in East Yorkshire.
 McManus joined OPSA surgical team in 2013 to aid with the diagnosis and care of breast cancer patients.
 Pakistan has a high rate of breast cancer and few specialist services to care for patients.
 Bashir installed a mammography machine at The Cleft Hospital so that McManus can treat patients as well as train local doctors and nurses.

 Annette Middleton is a Yorkshire-based theatre nurse who first travelled to Pakistan with OPSA in 1999.
 Middleton still annually attends the camps in Gujarat, Pakistan, to aid with teaching and operations.

 Chris Hill is a consultant plastic and reconstructive surgeon based in Northern Ireland who has been volunteering for OPSA since early 2015.
 He is the only cleft lip and palate surgeon in Northern Ireland, and carries out 250 operations a year at the Royal Belfast Hospital for Sick Children.
 Like the rest of the OPSA team, Hill gives up his free time to travel to Pakistan to operate and teach.

 Zahid Rafique is a consultant anaesthetist at Hull & East Yorkshire NHS Trusts.
 Rafique has been travelling to Pakistan with the OPSA team for 12 years and is in charge of procuring all medical supplies and equipment for the camps.